Seshadri constants on $\mathbb{P}^1\times\mathbb{P}^1$, and applications to the symplectic packing problem: Introduction

 The obstruction result of \cite{MP} is that one always has $\nu_{r}(L) \leq \left(\frac{\eptilde_{r}(L)}{\eta_{r}(L)}\right)^2$.
 The paper is concerned with the case $Y=\PP^2$, but the obstruction argument does not depend on this.
 Even more remarkably, a result of Biran, \cite[Theorem 6.A]{B1}, asserts that there is a class of surfaces, which includes $\PP^2$ and ruled surfaces, where one has $\nu_{r}(L) = \left(\frac{\eptilde_{r}(L)}{\eta_{r}(L)}\right)^2$ for all $L$.

-The Seshadri constants in Theorem \ref{thm:Seshadri-for-outer-bundles} were obtained using $(-1)$-curves, or their symmetrized versions.
-As a result we can compute $\eptilde_{r}(L)$ and so, thanks to the result of Biran cited above, $\nu_r(L)$, for all real ample line bundles on $Y=\PP^1\times\PP^1$; equivalently, for all symplectic forms on the underlying real manifold.
+The theorem of Biran completely determines the packing constant $\nu_{r}(L)$ for real ample line bundles $L$.
+But, for a given $L$ it is not immediate what the value of $\nu_{r}(L)$ is, nor the values of $r$ such that $\nu_{r}(L)=1$.
+Using Theorem \ref{thm:Seshadri-for-outer-bundles} we give formulas for $\nu_r(L)$ for all real ample line bundles on $Y=\PP^1\times\PP^1$; equivalently, by \cite[Theorem 1.1]{LM}, for all symplectic forms on the underlying real manifold.
 As before we list the results for $r\geq 9$; the results for $r\leq 8$ appear in \S\ref{sec:packing-constants-small-r}.

 \bpoint{Theorem (Formulas for the symplectic packing constant)} Let $L$ be a real ample line bundle of type $(e_1,e_2)$ (i.e., $e_1$ and $e_2$ are positive real numbers).

 {\bf If $r$ is odd, $r\geq 9$}.
 Then